ssheraliev/aws-eks-cluster-tr/README.md

 # AWS EKS Cluster provisioning with Terraform

-Create AWS EKS Cluster with Control Plane and 2 worker nodes on EC2 t2.micro instances.
+Create AWS EKS Cluster (Kubernetes 1.18) with Control Plane and 2 worker nodes on EC2 t2.micro instances.
 Region = us-east-1.

 The terraform file is divided into two blocks:
   1. The first block is the VPC module.